YuriEvan/Mini-Project-1/README.md

 This is a _MINI Group Project_ which consist of 5 members (Evan, Grace, Michelle, Desmond & Pauline). <br>

 Roles for this Mini-Project-1
-Evan - extract / cleaning up of the raw data, dashboard design, model relationship mapping Grace - extract / cleaning up of the raw data
+Evan - extract / cleaning up of the raw data, dashboard designing, model relationship mapping Grace - extract / cleaning up of the raw data
-Michelle -
-Desmond -
-Pauline -
+Michelle - anaylzing the clean up data / create/input formula Desmond - anaylzing the clean up data
+Pauline - anaylzing the clean up data / create/input formula / dashboard designing

 #### Introduction - Global Automotive Seating Company
 - Major supplier of seating systems for automobiles across the world with 200+ seat manufacturing plants in 30+ countries